 Due to their content, porcelain fused to metal crowns are stronger than their all-porcelain counterparts, possessing many of the advantages of completely metal crowns.
 However, the metal content also means they look slightly less natural.
 These types of crowns also may reveal at least a very thin metal strip at the gum line and although this can usually be hidden beneath the gum itself, this might not always be possible, depending on the individual patient.
 In some cases, the strip can’t initially be seen, but may become visible later as the gum recedes with age.
 However, these types of crowns still look pretty good and remain a perfectly acceptable option for many people.

 Dentists recommend dental inlays for teeth suffering from damage or decay in the valleys, grooves or ‘pits’ of the tooth’s chewing surface.
 Dental onlays are designed to treat damage and deterioration extending to one or more of the cusps or projections on the uppermost chewing surface of the tooth.
 Onlays can assist in repairing teeth that are at risk from fracture, by covering over the vulnerable top surface of a tooth, where fractures are most likely to originate.
-In this way, the onlay serves the same purpose as a crown, on a tooth that doe not have sufficient deterioration to warrant the actual fitting of a dental crown.
+In this way, the onlay serves the same purpose as a crown, on a tooth that does not have sufficient deterioration to warrant the actual fitting of a dental crown.

 Both inlays and onlays are customized to fit your teeth, so that your dentist is able to bond them securely to the surface of the tooth with high-strength dental resins.
 The materials used in the fabrication of inlays and onlays are also considerably more durable than that used in conventional fillings.
 Consequently, inlays and onlays can act as a sound long-term solution to smaller failing dental restorations.
 They also strengthen the tooth’s structure and create an effective barrier against bacteria to prevent the formation of cavities.
 The fitting of onlays and inlays is a relatively routine procedure, with a short recovery time.
 There may be some slight tenderness in the area of your mouth where the inlay was fitted, but you can usually get on with your day as soon as you leave the dentist’s office.

-Veneers can be quite costly when compared to the alternatives and are not usually covered by dental insurance companies.
 Consultation with your dentist and your insurance provider will help to determine if you are a suitable candidate for dental veneers.